viam-labs/viamcodelabs/site/viamguides/src/air-quality/air-quality.md

   - 4 - [3D-printed clips](https://www.thingiverse.com/thing:968923) (or duct tape to attach the air filter to the box fan)

 ### What You’ll Learn
-- how to use modules from [the Viam registry](https://docs.viam.com/registry/)
+- How to use modules from [the Viam registry](https://docs.viam.com/registry/)
-- how to set up a continuously running [process](https://docs.viam.com/configure/processes/) on a Viam machine
+- How to set up a continuously running [process](https://docs.viam.com/configure/processes/) on a Viam machine
-- how to use environment variables with your Viam machine
+- How to use environment variables with your Viam machine
-- how to move control code to your machine
+- How to move control code to your machine

 ### What You’ll Need
 - A computer with MacOS, Windows, or Linux